Table of Contents

 One of the key differences between typical and atypical antipsychotic drugs is that the newer atypical agents have a lower incidence of extrapyramidal motor side effects.
 This is because the newer agents have activity at other receptors.
 Other reasons for reduced extrapyramidal effects may include the fact that some of these drugs dissociate rapidly from the dopamine receptor, while others act as partial agonists.

 Examples of typical and atypical antipsychotics

 Side effects of antipsychotics

-- Cardiac effects: Antipsychotic use may cause a prolonged QT interval, which can lead to ventricular arrhythmias and sudden cardiac death.
+- Cardiac effects: Antipsychotics use may cause a prolonged QT interval, which can lead to ventricular arrhythmias and sudden cardiac death.